-- The second John Michell Symposium will be held at the Tenemos Academy, London on 1st June 2013 – “Dancing with Plato and Fort: crop circles, cosmology and ancient metrology”.
-Confirmed speakers: Allan Brown, John Martineau, John Neal, John Nicholson and Christine Rhone.
-Details can be found at http://www.john-michell-network.org/ and details of this and future events at the Tenemos academy can be found at http://www.temenosacademy.org/temenos_lectures.html
+- The second John Michell Symposium entitled “Dancing with Plato and Fort: crop circles, cosmology and ancient metrology” was held at the Tenemos Academy, London on 1st June 2013.
+Speakers included Allan Brown, John Martineau, John Neal, John Nicholson and Christine Rhone.
+Details of future events at the Tenemos academy can be found at http://www.temenosacademy.org/temenos_lectures.html

 - Click here to view a recent article in the Herts Advertiser featuring Society member Briony Rawle and her views on Francis Bacon’s legacy in St Albans.